sperezmont/Pacco.jl/README.md

 ```bash
 julia config/config.jl
 ```
-This will create the directory `amod_env` which is the virtual environment that includes the required Julia dependencies.
+This will create the directory `env` which is the virtual environment that includes the required Julia dependencies.
 Once it finishes you can run the model.
 Now create the directory for proxy data using a symbolic link:
 ```bash
 ln -s path/to/proxy/directory/ data/
 ```